sstary/SSRS/README.md

 # Semantic Segmentation for Remote Sensing

 This repo is the PyTorch implementation of some works related to remote sensing tasks.
-It currently includes code and models for the following tasks:

 ## Methods